 The first step to our admission process is to submit a Candidate Application for admission.

-Please make sure that you submit all transcripts needed from each institution you have previously attended.
+Please make sure you submit all college transcripts electronically to Georgia Professional Standards Commission from each institution you have previously attended.
 Failure to submit all transcripts can delay the processing of your admission application.

-Step 3 – Submit Copy of Certificate of Completion after taken Georgia Educator Ethics Exit Assessment 360
+Step 3: Submit a Copy of Certificate of Completion to verify you have taken the Ethics Exit Assessment 360

-Step 4 - Submit District Assurance (Form 2)
+Step 4: Submit District Assurance (Form 2) and Payment Agreement Form

 Candidates must have secured a job offer for a teaching position in a local system in a district served by Oconee RESA.